Registered Dental Hygienist

 - 10 paid Federal holidays per year

-- Health & Welfare benefit offsets health insurance and short- and long-term disability
+- Health & Welfare benefit mostly covers health insurance and short- and long-term disability

 - Dental & Vision plans, 401(K)